Dantevg/Oblock/README.md

 ## Status and roadmap
 Oblock is currently still very much in development and the design is not yet final.
-Most basic features are complete, but the language is missing some key features like a proper module system, error handling, coroutines, parallelism and a standard library.
+Most basic features are complete, but the language is missing some key features.
+These are the features that are still to come, roughly in order:
+- I/O with streams
+- proper module system
+- standard library
+- error handling
+- coroutines
+- parallelism

 The [`notes/`](notes/) directory contains some files with notes.
 Please keep in mind that most of those files are old and I haven't updated them in a while.